VeriNum/VeriNum.github.io/README.md

 ## Funding

 VeriNum's various projects are supported in part by
-- The National Science Foundation for the grant "Collaborative Research: FMitF: Track I: Formally Verified Numerical Methods", to Princeton University (Appel, Principal Investigator) and Cornell University (Bindel)
+- National Science Foundation grant 2219757 "Formally Verified Numerical Methods", to Princeton University (Appel, Principal Investigator) and grant 2219758 to Cornell University (Bindel)
+- National Science Foundation grant 2219997 "Foundational Approaches for End-to-end Formal Verification of Computational Physics" to the University of Michigan (Jeannin and Duraisamy)
 - Sandia National Laboratories, funding the collaboration of Dr. Geoffrey Hulette with these projects
 - U.S. Department of Energy Computational Science Graduate Fellowship (Ariel Kellison)